Haidakhan Babaji: Unity of Religions

 He stressed the unity of all religions as expressed in the following words: "In any town there is always a central place; all the roads in the town or from out of town lead to that central place.
 Similarly, all religions lead to one point, and that is God Himself; and therefore following any religion you will ultimately reach God."
 He said: "We are all one with each other and with God."
 Haidakhan Babaji said: "You should seek harmony in everything you do.
 I am harmony.
 Thank you for your love."
 Haidakhan Babaji proclaimed: "One can follow any religion, one can follow any practice or path, but one must be humane."
 He said: "The world now is in a state of turmoil.
 It is suffering from three kinds of pain – physical, mental, spiritual – and there is only one way of being cured from these.
 We have to root out inhumanity and replace it with humanity. (…)" He also made the following statement: "The only true man is one who practices 'humanism.' (…) this is the only way to success in life."

+Karma Yoga

 Babaji talked about the importance of hard work and proper performance of one's duty so often that Karma Yoga should be considered the central element of his teachings.
 Babaji used to say that: "Work is worship" and that hard work is the best spiritual practice.
 On another occasion he said: "If you are engaged in doing good deeds and go on doing good acts, you will have good sleep, good appetite and bad thoughts will not cross your mind.
 Otherwise, you will always be criticizing others.
 In inaction, your minds will always be engaged in thinking critically of others.
 Karma – activity – is the only thing which can drive out all evils".
 Babaji also taught that "perfection in work" was the real meaning of Kriya Yoga.